 Analysis and Test Results

 From the moment the racks arrived at our test kitchen, we started assessing how they stood up to one another.
-We wanted to capture the entire experience of finding the best baker's racks, from the assembly to raw material quality, to aesthetics, to accessories, to stability.
+We wanted to capture the entire experience of finding the best bakers racks, from assembly to raw material quality, aesthetics, accessories, and stability.
 Considering each rack via these five criteria allowed us to focus on the best options with key uses and features for different spaces.

 From no tools to multiple tools, the longest rack assembly time was the Mr. Ironstone 3-Tier + 3-Tier.
-Most racks in this style were of comparable difficulty, but this one in particular had a few tricky moments when attaching the drawer rails with the provided tiny screwdriver.
+Most racks in this style were of comparable difficulty, but this one, in particular, had a few tricky moments when attaching the drawer rails with the provided tiny screwdriver.
 Overall, we learned that you'd be better off having a few hex keys and a nice screwdriver on hand for a more enjoyable assembly experience.
-We wanted to get the full experience for the test though, so we used the provided tools.
+We wanted to get the full experience for the test, though, so we used the provided tools.
 Another standout tricky assembly was the Bestier 4-Tier rack.
-Although it had some of the nicest materials, the Bestier required the most delicate motor skills getting some tiny screws to set in wood for the roller shelf rail.
+Although it had some of the nicest materials, the Bestier required the most delicate motor skills to get some tiny screws to set in wood for the roller shelf rail.

 Some racks were not as visually pleasing and were best suited to a pantry closet.
 Mr. Ironstone 3-Tier didn't make a positive visual statement and loudly proclaimed utility over beauty.
-We found the red tint of its wood laminate to be a bit off-putting as well.
-Another rack that disappointed testers in its aesthetic was the Mr. Ironstone 3-Tier + 4-Tier.
-In the kitchen, its materials appeared tacky.
-We did think that as a storage unit in a kid's room or garage, it would look quite nice.
+We also found the red tint of its wood laminate to be a bit off-putting.
+Another rack that aesthetically disappointed our test team was the Mr. Ironstone 3-Tier + 4-Tier.
+In the kitchen, its materials appeared tacky, but we thought it would look quite nice as a storage unit in a kid's room or garage.

 In general, feet were more stable than rolling wheels in our analysis.
 The Mr. Ironstone 3-Tier wheels were nice as an accessory but lacked the stability of leveling feet.
-It also has thin wood with a wide span that should be a consideration for large heavy objects.
-Many racks had a little racking (side to side motion) when push tested.
+It also has thin wood with a wide span that should be a consideration for large, heavy objects.
+When push tested, many racks had a little racking (side-to-side motion).
 The Rolanstar Utility Shelf was especially noticeable.
 In general, though, most racks were plenty stable for everyday use.

 — Eric Bissell